danielo515/obsidian-modal-form/README.md

 # Obsidian Modal Form Plugin

-This plugin for [Obsidian](https://obsidian.md) that allows to define forms for filling data that can opened from anywhere you can run JavaScript.
+This plugin for [Obsidian](https://obsidian.md) allows to define forms that can be opened from anywhere you can run JavaScript, so you can combine it with other plugins like [Templater](https://github.com/SilentVoid13/Templater) or [QuickAdd](https://github.com/chhoumann/quickadd).

 https://github.com/danielo515/obsidian-modal-form/assets/2270425/542974aa-c58b-4733-89ea-9c20ea11bee9

 ## Features